mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0719_lambda-playwright-container-tips.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2024/07/19/lambda-playwright-container-tips/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2024/07/19/lambda-playwright-container-tips/).
 :::

 Currently, a commonly used tool for cross-browser testing is [Playwright](https://playwright.dev/).
 Even outside of testing, many teams use it simply as a browser automation tool or for scraping purposes.